-13.1 Significance of adverse environmental effects
+13.1 Significance of Adverse Environmental Effects

-This section will provide a detailed analysis of the significance of the residual environmental effects (including cumulative environmental effects) that are considered adverse, using the approach described in the Agency's Reference Guide Determining Whether a Project is Likely to Cause Significant Adverse Environmental Effects8.
+This section will provide a detailed analysis of the significance of the residual environmental effects (including cumulative environmental effects) that are considered adverse, using the approach described in the Agency's Reference Guide Determining Whether a Project is Likely to Cause Significant Adverse Environmental Effects.

 The EIS will identify the criteria used to assign significance ratings to any predicted adverse effects.
-It will contain clear and sufficient information to enable the Agency, technical and regulatory agencies, Aboriginal groups and the public to review the proponent's analysis of the significance of effects.
-The proponent will define the terms used to describe the level of significance.
+It will contain clear and sufficient information to enable the Agency, technical and regulatory agencies, Aboriginal groups and the public to review the Proponent's analysis of the significance of effects.
+The Proponent will define the terms used to describe the level of significance.

-The following elements should be used in determining the significance of residual effects:
+The following elements should be used in reaching conclusions on the significance of residual effects: